 A major issue that exacerbates conflicts for farmers is the lack of enforcement of EFU statutes and permit requirements.
 Counties are responsible for the enforcement of conditional use permits, as well as compliance with statutory criteria for permitted uses, but enforcement is largely complaint-driven.

-This means that in order for counties to verify that a nonfarm use complies with its permit, a formal complaint may need to be filed.
-Even if counties are aware of a compliance issue, they may not address it without a complaint.
+This means that in order for counties to verify whether a nonfarm use complies with its permit, a formal complaint may need to be filed.
+Even if counties are aware of a compliance issue, they may not address it without a complaint.20

-This is the first area where enforcement breaks down, as filing a complaint often creates more animosity between community members without resolving the issue, making individuals reluctant to file complaints against for at least a year.
-Another described a farmer who complained about noise produced by neighbors so many times that now the sheriff will not respond.
+This is the first area where enforcement breaks down, as filing a complaint often creates more animosity between community members without resolving the issue, making individuals reluctant to file complaints against problem-causing neighbors.21

+After a complaint is filed, there is the question of whether it will lead to enforcement.
+An individual who filed a complaint told an interviewee that county enforcement would not have time to look into it for at least a year.22 Another described a farmer who complained about noise produced by neighbors so many times that now the sheriff will not respond.23